johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Between 2009 and 2013, I undertook doctoral research, guided by *Fuller School of Intercultural Studies*, with a view to analysing the practicality, relevance and accessibility of my discipleship training resource from an intercultural and scriptural perspective.

-My field research involved collecting data through survey questionnaires, group interviews and in-depth interviews with national and regional leaders.
+My field research involved collecting data through survey questionnaires, group interviews and in-depth interviews.
 In total, over seventy Burkinabé participants were consulted, a significant number of whom were national and, or denominational leaders, with experience of and responsibility for leadership training and development.

 ### Findings ###

 Applying qualitative data analysis methods to my collected data revealed a number of significant findings or themes.
 Participants:

--  identified strongly with the concept of discipleship and a need to freshly embrace *holistic, disciple-forming practices*.[^fn15]
+1.  identified strongly with the concept of discipleship and a need to freshly embrace *holistic, disciple-forming practices*.[^fn15]

-- consistently validated the [theological content] of my prototype training resource as *appropriate to Burkinabé contexts*—highlighting its biblical content, practical focus and cultural sensitivity.
+- consistently validated the [missiological content] of my prototype training resource as *appropriate to Burkinabé contexts*, highlighting its biblical content, practical focus and cultural sensitivity.

-- affirmed the pedagogical significance of incorporating graphical and analogical *illustrations* and adequate time for *reflection* and *discussion*.
+- affirmed the importance of incorporating graphical and analogical *illustrations* and adequate time for *reflection* and *discussion*.

 - expressed hunger for appropriate *literature*, to accompany leadership training, tailored to facilitate leaders working in oral contexts.

 - identified the value of translating appropriate textbooks into minority African languages

-- highlighted significant logistical challenges to making textbooks practical and accessible (e.g. licensing, printing, promotion and distribution).
+- highlighted significant logistical challenges (e.g. licensing, promotion, cost, distribution).

 These data analysis findings were combined with contextual missiological study to define as set of *practical, relevant and accessible* attributes that could be applied to the formulation of training resources appropriate to Burkinabé leaders and learners.[^fn16]